advanced-programming-sut-2023/project-group-30/README.md

 We adhered to the Model-View-Controller architectural pattern, clean code principles, and object-oriented design paradigms for easier development, debugging, and testing.

-The game's data is stored in JSON format, and sensitive information are encrypted using the SHA-256 algorithm.
+The game stores its data in JSON format, and encrypts sensitive information using the SHA-256 algorithm.

 ## Tools
 - Build automation and project management: Apache Maven